2025 City-wide Non-motorized Improvements

 • E Maple and Forest: Upgrade existing marked crossings with RRFBs.

-• E Maple and Garden: Upgrade existing marked crossings with RRFBs.
+• E Maple and Garden: Upgrade existing marked crossings with RRFBs and curb ramps.

-• Mason and Maple and Ellis: Complete curb extensions, re-align Maple/Ellis, and restrict vehicle traffic to exit only (allows bike entering).
+• Mason and Maple and Ellis: Complete curb extensions, re-align Maple/Ellis, and restrict vehicle traffic to exit only (allowing bikes to enter).

 • 32nd and Ferry: Upgrade existing crossing with RRFB and additional lighting.